Wednesday, November 30, 2011

 Dog kibble and eggs for sale

-We meandered past stalls displaying eggs in flats of 30, piled on a table, unrefrigerated as is the custom here in Mexico, Europe, and South American countries.
-The reasoning is that the people typically operate on a fundamental just-in-time principal for food purchases and eggs are better at room temperature for baking and cooking.
-You can purchase one/two/three eggs and since home refrigerators are so small, or nonexistent most people do not buy more eggs than what they need for the next meal.
+We meandered past stalls displaying eggs in flats of 30, piled on a table, unrefrigerated, as is the custom here in Mexico, Europe, and South American countries.
+The reasoning is that people typically buy fresh and eat fresh, and eggs are better at room temperature for baking and cooking.
+You can purchase one/two/three eggs, and since home refrigerators are so small, or nonexistent, most people do not buy more eggs than what they need for the next meal.
 In some stores, you can buy eggs that were laid that day.

 The eggs occasionally come decorated with little feathers and aromatic chicken poop.
 Eggs apparently last longer if you don't wash them until just before you use them.
 I was told that it was because there is a light film on the outside of the egg that helps keep bacteria out.

 In between the numerous stalls are tiny restaurants of three or four tables, cooking wonderfully aromatic meals.
-The big challenge is there are no public washrooms anywhere in this vast area of private homes and impromptu stores - but for about 30 cents, a number of the home owners will let you use their bathrooms.
+The big challenge is that there are no public washrooms anywhere in this vast area of private homes and impromptu stores, but for about 30 cents, a number of the homeowners will let you use their bathrooms.
 Just keep an eye out for the signage.

 Flowers and furniture!